top of page

 5.png

-5- She receives notification that her order is successfully placed and is getting processed .
+5- She receives notification that her order is successfully placed.

 6.png